ding-lab/hotspot3d/README.md

 Preprocessing procedure

-1. Run drugport module to parse Drugport data to generate a drugport parsing results flat file :
+1. Run drugport module to parse Drugport data and generate a drugport parsing results flat file :

         hotspot3d drugport --pdb-file-dir=pdb_files_dir --output-file=drugport_parsing_results_file

-2. Run 3D proximity calculation ( this step need one output directory to store all of the data from pre-processing procedure and one directory which contains pdb files downloaded from PDB website.
-This step will automatically download PDB files if there is no needed PDB files in pdb files directory) :
+2. Run 3D proximity calculation ( this step needs one output directory to store all of the data from the pre-processing procedure and one directory which contains pdb files downloaded from the PDB website.
+This step will automatically download PDB files if the necessary PDB file is not yet in the pdb files directory) :

         hotspot3d uppro --output-dir=preprocessing_output --pdb-file-dir=pdb_files_dir --drugport-file=drugport_parsing_results_file --max-3d-dis=100 1>hotspot3d.preprocessing.t.err 2>hotspot3d.preprocessing.t.out

-3. Calculate protein domain information for each Uniprot ID :
+3. Calculate protein domain information for each UniProt ID :

         hotspot3d calroi --output-dir=preprocessing_output